-Short course Sexual Violence in Conflict Setttings and Emergencies
+Short course Addressing Sexual Violence in Conflict and Emergency Settings

 Total fees: CHF 1’500.-

 There is no available scholarship for this programme.

 At the end of the course, participants will be able to:

 • Comprehend the scale of sexual violence in humanitarian settings and the barriers faced by survivors to accessing essential services.

 • Conceive safe and ethical multi-sectoral interventions centred on victims/survivors’ rights, needs and wishes and competent to respond to the needs of different groups of survivors.